caarson/better-browser-mcp/README.md

 uv run mcp-browser-cli -e .env run-browser-agent "What is the title of example.com?" uv run mcp-browser-cli -e .env run-deep-research "What is the best material for a pan for everyday use on amateur kitchen and dishwasher?"

-# Alternatively, run from the GitHub fork without installing locally
+# Prefer running from the GitHub fork while PR is pending
 uvx --from git+https://github.com/caarson/mcp-browser-use mcp-server-browser-use
 ```